Discover this historic park on the shores of Burrard Inlet

-- Additional surface parking is available to the east and west of park entrance on a first come, first served basis.
+- Additional accessible parking stalls and surface parking are available to the east and west of park entrance on a first come, first served basis.

 Trails are either paved or crushed limestone, with benches available throughout.

 Accessible washrooms are located in the concession building, open year-round.

 Open from 7 am and closes at dusk between April and October.
 During May to September, the closing time changes with the increase in daylight hours.
 Please check the closing time posted at the park entrance during these months.